bnfour/md-mods/readme.md

 - Please read [FAQ](#frequently-asked-questions) and have a look at [known issues](https://github.com/bnfour/md-mods/issues).

 # Mod list
-Currently, this repo contains three mods: two are scoreboard related, and another one enhances song select screen.
+Currently, this repo contains four mods: two are scoreboard related, another one enhances song select screen, and the last one provides more info about the selected song.
 They can be used together.

 - [Scoreboard characters](#scoreboard-characters) — shows character/elfin info on the scoreboard
 - [True rank](#true-rank) — changes "999+" in the scoreboard to an actual rank
 - [Album scroll](#album-scroll) — enables to scroll through current album using Shift keys
+- [Song info](#song-info) — shows song's BPM and duration

 ## Scoreboard characters
 Mod file: `ScoreboardCharacters.dll`, also requires `UserLibs` DLLs